 Donna Amato was born in Pittsburgh, where she received her earliest musical training.
 Since her début with orchestra at the age of fourteen and her early studies with the great American virtuoso Ozan Marsh, she has received many honors and awards.

-Donna Amato, 1978 Young Artists Auditions winner, was born in Pittsburgh, where she received her early musical training with Lorraine Landefeld.
-Ms. Amato made her orchestral début at age fourteen, studied with the American virtuoso Ozan Marsh, and received several honors and awards.
-In 1983, after graduating from college she immediately traveled to Europe to immerse herself in the European piano tradition, studying with Louis Kentner in London and Gaby Casadessus in Paris; She was awarded a scholarship to Guido Agosti's master class series in Siena, Italy, which resulted in being awarded the series highest honor, the discretionary Diploma d'Onore.
+In 1983, after graduating from college with an Honors degree in music, she immediately traveled to Europe to immerse herself in the European piano tradition, studying with Louis Kentner in London and Gaby Casadesus in Paris; the award of a scholarship to Guido Agosti's prestigious masterclass series in Siena, Italy resulted in the award of the series' highest honor, the discretionary Diploma d'Onore.
 Her studies in Mexico with Angelica Morales von Sauer resulted in several return concert engagements there.
 Her concert and recording career flourished over the following ten years, with appearances in Great Britain, France, Italy, Germany, Spain, Austria, Norway, Mexico, Canada, and the United States, and Radio broadcasts on the BBC as well as the inaugural live broadcast on Classic FM.

-Donna Amato currently teaches piano at the University of Pittsburgh, and is a member of faculty at Carnegie Mellon and Duquesne Universities.
+Donna Amato currently teaches piano at the University of Pittsburgh and Carnegie Mellon University, and works at Carnegie Mellon as an Assisting Artist.